iamjkunal/Django_library_management_project/README.md

-Django project to perform CRUD operations on database in MySQL while opening file and starting server page will not found please use http:/127.0.01:8000/home/ use this home to view page
+Django project to perform CRUD operations on database in MySQL while opening file and starting server page will not found please use http:/127.0.01:8000/home/ use this home to view home page